survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 Most of the packages out there comply with a versioning scheme known as SemVer.
 It's not problematic as sometimes packages may inadvertently break it, but there are ways around this.
 Roughly, SemVer states that you should not break backwards compatibility, given [certain rules](http://semver.org/) are met:

 1. The MAJOR version gets incremented when incompatible API changes are made to stable APIs.
-2. The MINOR version gets incremented when backwards-compatible functionality are added.
+2. The MINOR version gets incremented when backwards-compatible functionality is added.
-3. The PATCH version gets incremented when backwards-compatible bug are fixed.
+3. The PATCH version gets incremented when backwards-compatible bug is fixed.

 The rules are a little different for `0.x` versions.
 There the rule is `0.<MAJOR>.<MINOR>`.
 For packages considered stable and suitable for public usage (`1.0.0` and above), the rules is `<MAJOR>.<MINOR>.<PATCH>`.
 For example, if the current version of a package is `0.1.4` and a breaking change is performed, it should bump to `0.2.0`.